Skip to main content

 (1) Step one: filing a complaint or appeal of adverse action with the supervisor or manager responsible for the program, service, policy, or administrative practice of the county board.

-(a) An individual or person must file a complaint with the supervisor or manager of the county board within ninety calendar days of becoming aware of the program, service, policy, or administrative practice that is the subject of the complaint.
+(a) An individual or person must file a complaint in writing with the supervisor or manager of the county board within ninety calendar days of becoming aware of the program, service, policy, or administrative practice that is the subject of the complaint.

-(b) An individual must file an appeal of adverse action with the supervisor or manager of the county board within ninety calendar days of notice of the adverse action or within ninety calendar days of conclusion of the informal process set forth in paragraph (F) of this rule.
+(b) An individual must file an appeal of adverse action in writing with the supervisor or manager of the county board within ninety calendar days of notice of the adverse action or within ninety calendar days of conclusion of the informal process described in paragraph (F) of this rule.
 If the individual appeals an adverse action within the prior notice period (i.e., the period of time between notice of the intended adverse action and the effective date of the adverse action), the individual's services shall not be reduced, suspended, or terminated until the appeal process is completed or the appeal is withdrawn by the individual.
 An individual who appeals during the prior notice period may voluntarily consent in writing to the reduction, suspension, or termination of services during the appeal process.

-(a) If the individual or person filing the complaint or appeal of adverse action is not satisfied with the outcome of the process set forth in paragraph (G)(1) of this rule, the individual or person may file a complaint or appeal with the superintendent of the county board.
+(a) If the individual or person filing the complaint or appeal of adverse action is not satisfied with the outcome of the process set forth in paragraph (G)(1) of this rule, the individual or person may file a complaint or appeal with the president of the county board.

-(b) The complaint or appeal of adverse action must be filed with the superintendent of the county board within ten calendar days of notice of the decision of the supervisor or manager of the county board.
-If no decision is provided by the supervisor or manager of the county board within fifteen calendar days in accordance with paragraph (G)(1)(d) of this rule, the complaint or appeal of adverse action must be filed with the superintendent of the county board within twenty-five calendar days of filing the complaint or appeal with the supervisor or manager.
+(b) The individual or person must file the complaint or appeal of adverse action in writing with the president of the county board within ten calendar days of notice of the decision of the supervisor or manager of the county board which has been reviewed and signed by the superintendent of the county board or the superintendent's designee.

-(c) The president of the county board shall ensure that a hearing is conducted within twenty calendar days of receipt of the complaint or appeal at a time and place convenient to all parties.
+(c) The president of the county board shall ensure a hearing is conducted within twenty calendar days of receipt of the complaint or appeal at a time and place convenient to all parties.
 At such hearing:

 (ii) A committee of two or more county board members appointed by the president of the county board with agreement of the county board, may hear the complaint or appeal.
 The committee shall issue a report and recommendation to the county board within ten calendar days of the conclusion of the hearing; or

-(f) During the hearing, both parties may present evidence to support their positions.
+(g) During the hearing, both parties may present evidence to support their positions.

-(g) The individual or person requesting the hearing and the county board have the right to be represented by an attorney.
+(h) The individual or person requesting the hearing and the county board have the right to be represented by an attorney.

 (c) The director shall send a copy of the complaint or appeal of adverse action to the superintendent and president of the county board.